Skip to main content

 The coding-style violation is eliminated.
 The agent behavior shifts because the operational environment changed, not because the model was retrained.

-What the System Enables
+What the system enables

 With this structure in place, a single engineer can operate at a higher level of abstraction.